dead-claudia/thallium/docs/reporter-api.md

 There are nine types of reports.
 You can check for these using `report.isStart`, `report.isEnter`, and so on, which return `true` if the event is of that respective type or `false` otherwise.
 You may also check for it with `report.type`, which returns a string name of the type below.
 Note that an event only has one type, so `report.isPass` and `report.isFail` cannot both be `true`.

 - `start` - Marks the start of all running tests, and is the first event fired.
-- `enter` - Marks the start of all child tests within a single test block.
+- `enter` - Marks the start of all child tests within a single test group.
-- `leave` - Marks the end of all child tests within a single test block.
+- `leave` - Marks the end of all child tests within a single test group.
-- `pass` - Marks a passing test block with no children.
+- `pass` - Marks a passing test with no children.
-- `fail` - Marks a failing test block with no children.
+- `fail` - Marks a failing test with no children.
 The `value` is the error that was thrown, untouched.
-- `skip` - Marks a skipped test block with no children, via `t.testSkip()`.
+- `skip` - Marks a skipped test
 - `end` - Marks the end of all running tests, and is the last event fired.
 - `error` - An internal/reporter error `value`, provided for pretty-printing and the ability to close resources.
 - `hook` - A hook error info `value`, provided for pretty-printing and the ability to close resources.